microsoft/PowerApps-Samples/Embed/Canvas/samples/PowerAppsAuthoringSdk/README.md

 ## How to run this sample

-1. Navigate to the folder where the sample code is cloned
+1. Open Command Prompt and navigate to the folder where the sample code is cloned.
 2. Run `npm install`
 3. Run `npm run build`
 4. Run `npm start`